ozanisgor/YelpCamp/README.md

 # YelpCamp

-YelpCamp is a campgrounds app that allowing users to add new places, review existing ones and delete them with the feature of show them on the map.
+YelpCamp is a campgrounds app that allowing CRUD actions for both campgrounds and their reviews with the ability of showing campgrounds on the map.

 ![yelpcampgif](https://github.com/ozanisgor/YelpCamp/blob/main/assets/gifs/yelpcamp.gif)

 ## Installation
+Do the following steps for installation

 This Project was built using [Node v16.18.0](https://nodejs.org/en/download/releases)

 In the root folder create .env file
 ```bash